Pakistani cuisine: Snacks and fast foods

-Pakistani snacks comprise food items in Pakistan that are quick to prepare, spicy, usually fried, and eaten in the evening or morning with tea or with any one of the meals as a side dish.
+Typical snacks enjoyed during tea time in Pakistan include a variety of bakery items such as cookies, bakerkhani, cakes, pastries, various halva, and nuts, all paired with a warm cup of tea.

+While tea time holds a special place in Pakistani culture, snacks may also be consumed outside of this context.
+Often, snacks serve as a quick substitute for a regular meal, such as lunch or dinner, especially when convenience is a priority.
+These snacks usually comprise food items that are quick to prepare, and usually fried.
+Some typical snacks are dahi bhala, cutlass (aloo tikki), chaat and samosa chaat, bun kebab, chana masala, chapli kebab, shami kebab, seekh kebab, malai tikka kebab (meat and yogurt), reshami kebab, pakora, and papar.
+Others include katchauri, samosas (vegetable or beef), bhail puri, daal seu, golgappe, and egg rolls.

 A given snack may be part of a local culture, and its preparation and popularity can vary from place to place.
-These snacks are often prepared and sold by hawkers on footpaths, railway stations and other such places, although they may also be served at restaurants.
-Some typical snacks are Dahi Bhala, Cutlass (Aloo tikki), chaat & Samosa Chaat, Bun kebab, Chana Masala, Chapli kebab, Shami kebab, Seekh Kebab, Malai Tikka Kebab (Meat and Yogurt), Reshami Kebab, Pakora, and Papar.
-Others include Katchauri, pakoras—either neem pakoras or besan (chickpea) Pakoras, Gol Gappay, Samosas—vegetable or beef, Bhail Puri, Daal Seu, Panipuri, and egg rolls.
-Nuts, such as pistachios and pine nuts, are also often eaten at home.
+These snacks are often prepared and sold by hawkers on footpaths, bus stations, around bazaars, and other such places, although they may also be served at restaurants.

 Main courses

 In Pakistan, main courses are usually served with wheat bread (either roti or naan) or rice.
 Salad is generally taken as a side dish with the main course, rather than as an appetizer beforehand.
 Assorted fresh fruit or sometimes desserts are consumed at the end of a meal.
 Meat plays a much more dominant role in Pakistani food, compared to other South Asian cuisines.
 According to a 2003 report, an average Pakistani consumed three times more meat than an average Indian.
 Of all the meats, the most popular are goat, lamb and mutton, beef and chicken, which are particularly sought after as the meats of choice for kebab dishes or the classic beef shank dish nihari.
 Seafood is generally not consumed in large amounts, though it is very popular in the coastal areas of Sindh and the Makran coast of Balochistan and was a dominant element of the cuisine of the former East Pakistan (now Bangladesh).

 Dishes, with or without meat, combined with local vegetables, such as bitter gourd, cauliflower, eggplant, okra, cabbage, potatoes, rutabaga, saag, and chili peppers are most common and cooked for everyday consumption.
-A typical example is aloo gosht (literally "potatoes and meat"), a homestyle recipe consisting of a spiced meat and potato stew, and is ubiquitously prepared in many households.
+A typical example is aloo gosht (literally "potatoes and meat"), a homestyle recipe consisting of a spiced meat and potato stew, prepared in many households.
 Korma is a classic dish of Mughlai origin made of either chicken or mutton, typically eaten with naan or other bread, and is very popular in Pakistan.